 Find someone who pays attention.
 Who runs their fingers over your every scar; and asks where each one came from.
-Find someone who knows how you like your coffee; what song makes you want to roll the windows down and slam on the gas pedal.
-Find someone who takes in your smallest details; who notices the things you thought no one ever would.
+Find someone who knows how you like your coffee, and what song makes you want to roll the windows down and slam on the gas pedal.
+Find someone who takes in your smallest details, who notices the things you thought no one ever would.

 Went to the river.
 Carried her picture.
 No clues, she left us.

 Can't find a reason she thought she had to go.

 try to make sense of this thing...

 and why couldn't we see... was there pain in her eyes?

 her only solution.
 It carried her away, along with the answers...
 The whys, forever with us...
 Yeah, we'll never know.
 I placed a rose in the water, near the last place she was known to go... my final goodbye to this precious soul.
 God knows..
 I loved her so. -k.h.